deepugupta1846/e-shopping/README.md

 # e-shopping

-A simulation of client side e-commerce website with feature as user can login, search item, show details of item and add to cart.
+A simulation of client side e-commerce website with feature as Authentication, search item, show details of item and add to cart.

 It is fully responsive website design.
 The site is developed using HTML , CSS and JavaScript.